admin-ch/CovidCertificate-Apidoc/README.md

 #### TLS tunnel

-A TLS tunnel is made between the primary system and the API.
+A TLS tunnel (single way authentication) is made between the primary system and the API gateway.
 One "SwissGov Regular CA 01" certificate is delivered to each primary system for this purpose.

+#### Content signature

+The content transferred to the API is signed with the "SwissGov Regular CA 01" certificate.

 ### Integration cookbook